Admissible pairs and $p$-adic Hodge structures II: The bi-analytic Ax-Lindemann theorem: Introduction

 \begin{question} By the discussion above, we should view \cref{main.ax-lindemann} as a local, $p$-adic $\overline{L}$-bi-analytic Ax-Lindemann theorem.
 Is there a $C$-bi-analytic version? \end{question}

 \begin{remark} In the global, archimedean setting of complex Hodge theory, Ax-Lindemann type results are consequences of even more general Ax-Schanuel type results (see, e.g. \cite[\S7]{klingler:hodge-loci-atypical-conjectures}).
-It is not clear how to formulate a local $p$-adic Ax-Schanuel conjecture even in the case of local Shimura varieties because one needs to define the dimension of the intersection of a rigid analytic subvariety of $\mc{M}/K \times \mc{M}/K_b$ with the image of the diagonal map.
-It may be possible to formulate a conjecture using the refined analytic structure alluded to in \cref{remark.analytic-structures}.
+It is not clear how to formulate a local $p$-adic Ax-Schanuel conjecture even in the case of local Shimura varieties because, with the notation of \cref{main.ax-lindemann}, one needs to define the dimension of the intersection of a rigid analytic subvariety of $\mc{M}_C/K \times_{L([\mu])} \mc{M}_C/K_b$ with the image of the diagonal map from $\mc{M}_C$.
+It may be possible to formulate a conjecture using the refined analytic structure alluded to in \cref{remark.analytic-structures} and/or the theory of Banach-Colmez tangent bundles developed in \cite{howe.inscription-and-p-adic-periods}.

 In the global, archimedean setting, Ax-Lindemann and Ax-Schanuel theorems are part of a larger framework of unlikely intersection in bi-algebraic geometry, and play an important role in the proof of the Andr\'{e}-Oort conjecture and its generalizations following the Pila-Zannier strategy.
 It seems unlikely that there is an interesting version of Andr\'{e}-Oort or related unlikely intersection questions in the local $p$-adic setting: simple examples show that the most naive generalizations of Andr\'{e}-Oort to this setting are not true.
 One issue is that, in certain cases, the flag variety for the Hodge period map is naturally defined over a finite extension $K/\mbb{Q}_p$ such that all of the $K$-points correspond to CM structures, so that the CM points will be Zariski dense in any subvariety defined over $K$ with a smooth $K$-point.